kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 It should also make sure the pod is stored in `inFlightPods` to register the cluster events that will happen during the asynchronous part.
 Calling `AddUnschedulableIfNotPresent` at the end ensures there won't be any race with the asynchronous pod update.
-Because the pod would need to be in `inFlightPods` during the API call, the size of `inFlightEvents` might increase, but as long as the API call executes quickly, there won't be a significant memory issue.
+Because the pod would need to be in `inFlightPods` during the API call, the size of `inFlightEvents` might increase, but as long as the API call executes quickly, there won't be a significant memory pressure.

 Example solution could look like: